Equal Justice Under Law

 The American Association of University Professors (AAUP) received numerous complaints from professors about the arbitrary nature of their termination and the failure of administrators to follow due process guidelines incorporated in the Faculty Handbook and other official policy documents [23].
 The AAUP responded with a letter to Cowen and the Board of Administrators Chair, Catherine D. Pierson, expressing its concerns (see PDF) [24].

-Nevertheless, AAUP has limited power beyond its ability to issue public declarations of unfair treatment and censure administrations that fail to abide by its standards of due process in employment situations.
+Nevertheless, AAUP has limited power beyond its ability to issue public declarations of unfair treatment or to censure administrations that fail to abide by its standards of due process in employment situations.
 Administrators generally welcome AAUP on campus because it gives professors a forum where they can voice their complaints to sympathetic colleagues, and it serves to keep serious bargaining units from forming.
-The AAUP usually abandons professors who are driven to file suit.
+The AAUP usually abandons professors who are driven to file suit, as exemplified by its response (see PDF) to the case of Hartz v.
+Tulane.

 Cowen's pointed response to the AAUP began with a rebuke for publicizing the professors' complaints (see PDF).
 Then, after denying that the administration failed to follow procedures outlined in the Faculty Handbook, he warned AAUP that its public statements "damage the University," and threatened: "We hope and expect that AAUP does not desire to harm Tulane..."
 [25].

 Although AAUP recognizes that the rights of Tulane's faculty have been violated, it nevertheless remains powerless to redress grievances on behalf of terminated professors when faced with an administration committed to a restructuring agenda.
-Tulane's intransigence is fueled by historical success – in and out of court – in surviving its critics.
+Tulane's intransigence is fueled by historical success in surviving its critics, both in and out of court.
 AAUP's inability to go beyond the mere making of recommendations is clear from its letter of June 27, 2006 (see PDF) which ends: "It is, of course, the prerogative of the Tulane administration to decide whether or not to follow our recommendations.
 We continue, however, to urge that you do so."
-[26]
+[27]

 Tulane's claim of financial exigency, which it used to justify the firings, could ultimately prove baseless thanks to its insurance settlements and other sources of rebuilding income.
 As early as February, 2006 Law Professor John K. Eason noted that Tulane would be able to keep its endowment intact [27], which at the time was valued at about $810 million and since has grown to $1 billion [28].
 Tulane has also announced that it will undertake a major expansion of its baseball stadium [29], open a new facility to manufacture stem cells [30], and greatly expand its facilities in Covington, Louisiana to develop vaccines, diagnostics and therapeutics for infectious diseases [31].
 With the law and judges clearly in Tulane's court, terminated professors will probably have little recourse but to seek employment elsewhere or retire.
 It will be interesting to see if they possess sufficient will and organizational skill to challenge the authority of Cowen and the Board of Administrators through legal action.